PeterKneale/multi-tenant-grpc-postgres-row-level-security/readme.md

 # Demo of a multi-tenant application using Grpc, Dapper and Postgres with Row level security
 - Featuring both tenant and admin access

-## Apis
+## API

-### Admin Api
+### Admin API

 Executes use cases in the context of an administrator on the platform

-### Tenant Api
+### Tenant API

 Executes use cases in the context of a specific tenant on the platform

 ## GRPC Request Pipeline

 ### ExceptionInterceptor

-Trap for exceptions and translate them to GRPC response status codes Applied to both the Admin and Tenant APIs
+- Trap for exceptions and translate them to GRPC response status codes
+- Applied to both the `Admin API` and `Tenant API`

 ### ValidationInterceptor

-Finds a validator for the GRPC request and uses it to validate the request or throw a validation exception Applied to both the Admin and Tenant APIs
+- Finds a validator for the GRPC request and uses it to validate the request or throw a validation exception
+- Applied to both the `Admin API` and `Tenant API`

 ### TenantContextInterceptor

-Extracts the tenant identifier from the GRPC request and stores it in the tenant context.
+- Extracts the tenant identifier from the GRPC request and stores it in the tenant context.
-Only applied to the Tenant API
+- Only applied to the `Tenant API`

 ## Mediatr Request Pipeline

 ### LoggingBehaviour

-Log the request being executed
+- Log the request being executed
-Applies to all requests
+- Applies to all requests

 ### TenantTransactionBehaviour

-Open a database connection and begin a transaction Only applies when a request is annotated with the `IRequireTenantContext` marker interface
+- Open a database connection and begin a transaction
+- Only applies when a request is annotated with the `IRequireTenantContext` marker interface

 ### TenantContextBehaviour

-Retrieves the tenant identity from the tenant context then uses the open connection to set tenant context in db Only applies when a request is annotated with the `IRequireTenantContext` marker interface
+- Retrieves the tenant identity from the tenant context then uses the open connection to set tenant context in db
+- Only applies when a request is annotated with the `IRequireTenantContext` marker interface

 ## Database schema
 Create a table for use by multiple tenants